inpsyde/composer-asset-compiler/README.md

 # or `npm run encore prod`
 ```

-The compiler  **`script`** configuration, has support for environment variables placeholders, that are replaced with the value of actual variables before being ran.
+The script`** configuration, has support for environment variables placeholders, that are replaced with the value of actual variables before being ran.

 Which means that we can have a configuration like this: